minenux/3d_armor/3d_armor/README.txt

 updates the necessary inventories.
 Also handles item destruction callbacks and so should NOT be called from `on_unequip` to avoid an infinite loop.

+armor:remove_all(player)

+Removes all armors from the player's inventory without triggering any callback.

+armor:equip(player, armor_name)

+Equip the armor, removing the itemstack from the main inventory if there's one.

+armor:unequip(player, armor_name)

+Unequip the armor, adding the itemstack to the main inventory.

 armor:update_skin(player_name)

 Triggers a skin update with the same action as if a field with `skins_set` was submitted.